liugangcode/Graph-DiT/README.md

 ## Update

 **May 29** — The Graph DiT models have been integrated into our actively maintained open-source project, [`torch-molecule`](https://github.com/liugangcode/torch-molecule).
 This package provides scikit-learn–style interfaces for a wide range of molecular generation, prediction, and representation models.
-In addition to Graph DiT, it includes implementations of DiGress, GDSS, and other state-of-the-art molecular generation methods.
+In addition to Graph DiT, it includes implementations of DiGress, GDSS, and other molecular generation methods.

 ## Requirements